datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-apikey.md

 # The **APIKey Filter** Type

 The `APIKey Filter` validates API Keys present in HTTP headers.
-The list of authorized API Keys is defined directly in a secret.
+The list of authorized API Keys is defined directly in a Secret.
 If an incoming request does not have the header specified by the `APIKey Filter` or it does not contain one of the key values configured by the `Filter` then the request is denied.
 For more information about how requests are matched to `Filter` resources and the order in which `Filters` are executed, please